Short URL for this page:

 My transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The printed book was well proofread.
-The inevitable typographical errors, were all trivial: I marked them by a dotted underscore like this; as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+The inevitable typographical errors, were all trivial: I marked them by a dotted underscore like this; as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 A number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.